-Non-variable annuities will be tested later in 2024 as part of the VM-22 field test.

 Scenario Selection

 Companies should use a consistent scenario selection approach and number of scenarios between a field test scenario set and the scenario set used in the baseline.
 Conning has produced an excel-based tool to select scenarios using a significance measure determined based on either 1) the 20-year UST or 2) Gross Wealth Factors from the Large Capitalization equity fund.